nortikin/sverchok/docs/nurbs.rst

 Sverchok has "NURBS to JSON" and "JSON to NURBS" nodes, which allow to save NURBS objects in JSON format and read NURBS from it; such JSON format can be used with rw3dm_ utlity to convert it from / to `3dm` files.
+Later there can appear nodes that will export NURBS objects to other widely-used formats.

+So, with some restrictions, it is possible to prepare complex scenes built from NURBS objects only, to export them to other CAD software for further processing or manufacturing.
+This is, however, not a primary workflow at the moment.

 .. _rw3dm: https://github.com/orbingol/rw3dm